petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views.md

 The Data Set View application is divided into tabs:

 - In the Details tab, see and edit the name (1) and description (2) of your data set view.
 Click *Save* once the alterations are complete.

    You can also see the information about the REST Application, Schema, and Endpoint (3) used with that data set.

    ![In the Details tab, edit the name and description of your data set view.](./data-set-views/images/02.png)

--  In the [Fields tab](./data-set-views/data-set-view-fields.md), select which fields are displayed in your data set view and manage them.
+- In the [Visualization Modes tab](./data-set-views/data-set-view-fields.md), select fields and manage how they are displayed in your data set using three different visualization modes, Table, List, and Cards.

-   You can also edit the field, add a friendly label and localize it, choose a renderer for the field, and define it as sortable or not sortable.
+   Edit the fields, add friendly labels and localize them, choose a renderer for the fields, and define them as sortable or not sortable.

+   You can also customize the list and the card visualization modes by mapping their elements to fields from your data set.

    ![In the Fields tab, manage the fields displayed in the data set view.](./data-set-views/images/03.png)

 - In the [Filters tab](./data-set-views/data-set-view-filters.md), define filters that users can apply to the data set fragment.

    You can apply customized filters using [Client Extensions](../client-extensions.md), use date-type fields and show entries within a given period, or configure [Picklists](../objects/picklists.md) as the source of the options for the filter.

    ![In the Filters tab, provide filters to your data set view.](./data-set-views/images/04.png)

 - In the Sorting tab, set default sorting rules that are applied to the entries once the user visits a page with a Data Set fragment.

    Sort entries using a specific field as a criterion and in ascending or descending order.